 Most entrepreneurs will do anything to make sure their business succeeds—even if that means taking on personal debt.
-In fact, 23% of business owners fund their businesses using personal credit cards.
+In fact, 24 % of business owners fund their businesses using personal credit cards.

-Debt settlement is a process where you or a company you hire works with your creditors in an attempt to get them to settle a debt for less than you currently owe.
+Debt settlement is a process where you or a company you hire works with your creditors to get them to settle a debt for less than you currently owe.
 You may be surprised to learn that financial institutions and credit card companies will often accept a lower payment on a debt; it’s really a matter of negotiation.

-- Build –You make monthly deposits into an FDIC-insured savings account you own and control.
+- Build: You make monthly deposits into an FDIC-insured savings account you own and control.

-- Negotiate – After saving enough money into your account, the debt settlement company negotiates with each of your creditors to resolve your debt.
+- Negotiate: After saving enough money into your account, the debt settlement company negotiates with each of your creditors to resolve your debt.

-- Freedom – After the full settlement amounts are paid on all of your accounts, your debt is behind you!
+- Freedom: After the full settlement amounts are paid on all of your accounts, your debt is behind you.

 Here’s how to tell if you could qualify for debt settlement: